luissanches/ekreative_task_test/README.md

 ### Configuring the dependencies

-- Configure an Aws credential with grant to access S3 Bucket, DynamoDB, Lamda, and API Gateway through `aws configure`
+- Configure an Aws credential with grant to access S3 Bucket, DynamoDB, Lamda, Cloudformation, and API Gateway through `aws configure`
 - Create a S3 bucket to save images
 - Configure BUCKET_NAME variable with created S3 bucket in serverless.ts file.
 - Create the tables Categories and Products in DynamoDB.
 Use Id as a Partitio key for both tables.